By Dr. Aksa Ahmed |

 The clinic where I work includes many medical doctors and other health care professionals.
 It’s invaluable to have access to one another’s expertise.
 We each bring different specializations, knowledge, background and skills to the table.
 I strongly believe this collaborative approach is the future of health care.
 It’s what allows us to provide truly optimal patient care.

 In addition to my clinical practice, I enjoy connecting with seniors at local community centres.
 We talk about their conditions and concerns, which may include back pain and other issues, as well as arthritis, that chiropractic care can help.
 Most importantly, we discuss how they can stay active and continue to live healthy, enjoyable lives.
-Health care is so much more than what we see in the hospital!
+In collaboration with the Arthritis Society, I’ve also co-authored two exercise tip sheets for older adults living with arthritis.
+In these resources, I share tips on how you can take charge of your health:

 For millions of Canadians, arthritis can impact their ability to enjoy freedom of movement, productive work, restful sleep and an existence free of unnecessary pain.